Cherrybook.

 What we earn

-Typical specialty-coffee affiliate programs pay between 5% and 10% of the bag price when a click results in a completed purchase within a defined tracking window (usually 24 hours to 30 days).
-That is the scale of commission we might receive.
-We don’t charge you anything — the commission is paid by the roaster out of their own margin.
+Typical specialty-coffee affiliate programs pay between 5% and 15% of the bag price when a click results in a completed purchase within a defined tracking window (usually 24 hours to 90 days, depending on the network).
+The commission is paid by the roaster out of their own margin; you aren’t charged anything different than if you went directly to the roaster’s site.

 What commercial relationships do NOT affect